escottalexander/stablecoin-challenge/README.md

 ![ch-4-main](TODO: Add image of debug contracts)

-> Check out the empty function in `Lending.sol` to see aspects of each function.
+> Check out the empty functions in `Lending.sol` to see aspects of each function.
 If you can explain how each function will work with one another, that's great! 😎

 ---